If you are experiencing a life-threatening emergency, please call 911 immediately

 Veterans Crisis Line

-Confidential support for Veterans and their loved ones
+Confidential support for Veterans and their loved ones.
+Dial 988, then Press 1.

 LGBTQ National Hotline